telerik/ajax-docs/controls/editor/accessibility-and-internationalization/standards-compliance/right-to-left-support.md

 1. RTL for the content area of the **RadEditor**:Use the **ContentAreaCssFile** property of **RadEditor** to include the **EditorContentArea_RTL.css** file: `<telerik:RadEditor RenderMode="Lightweight" runat="server" ID="RadEditor1" SkinID="DefaultSetOfTools" Height="350px" DialogsCssFile="./RTL/RadEditor_Dialogs_RTL.css" ContentAreaCssFile="./RTL/EditorContentArea_RTL.css"></telerik:RadEditor>`.
 The most important part of the **EditorContentArea_RTL.css** file is the **direction: rtl;** for the `<body>` element.

 >note The CSS files are long and for readability they are not placed in this article.
-You can find them in the **Live Demos\Editor\Examples\RightToLeft\RTL** folder under your controls for ASP.NET AJAX installation folder, which usually is	C:\Program Files [(x86) if on a 64bit machine]\Telerik\Telerik® UI for ASP.NET Ajax QX YYYY\
+You can find them in the **Live Demos\Editor\Examples\RightToLeft\RTL** folder under your controls for ASP.NET AJAX installation folder, which usually is	C:\Program Files [(x86) if on a 64bit machine]\Telerik\Telerik® UI for ASP.NET AJAX QX YYYY\

 >note You can see this live in the [Editor / Right-to-left Support Online Demo](http://demos.telerik.com/aspnet-ajax/editor/examples/righttoleft/defaultcs.aspx).
 You can also examine the code when you run the sample site in Visual Studio from the Live Demos folder.